August 4, 2014

 In recent years, I have remembered and investigated some of the beliefs I gathered in my young years.
 I sought to replace beliefs that were false or mistaken with the truth I’ve gleaned from my adult understanding and perspective of who I really am.
 I could now see countless ways that incorrect beliefs I took in as a child had replayed subconsciously as scripts that often influenced my daily living.
 Somewhere, down deep, I had accepted that I was unlovable and unwanted by my birth parents, therefore, along life’s path, early on, I concluded I was simply unlovable and unwanted…period!
 These thoughts were confusing then painful then repressed, until later in my life when I chose to remember and heal them with the truth.

 During this introspection, I learned that my youngest daughter was expecting a child.
 Unmarried and in one of the most distressing times of her life, the baby had been expected by adoptive parents for a long, long, time, yet the baby was unexpected by my daughter and her boyfriend, and the pain and distress which was embedded in her circumstance were her constant companions for many months.
 She had worked and supported herself, but she was, at the time, without employment.
 The ripple effect was that she lost the ability to pay for her own apartment, therefore, she was living with family members.

-Full of anxiety, my sweet Marissa wondered if he’d make it through the depth of emotion and that accompanied her pregnancy.
+Full of anxiety, my sweet Marissa wondered if she’d make it through the depth of emotions she felt and all the challenging experiences that accompanied her pregnancy.
 In spite of all her efforts, the only option that she could see that would bless her little baby was for her to choose adoption.
 I knew, from her childhood, that once she made up her mind, she would act with conviction and stick to her choice.
 She had exhausted all possibilities before she made her choice.
 Now, it was time to act.